sandstroms/python-interpreter/README.md

-This Python Interpreter only works with print statements, including print statements with operators ('<', '>', '==').
+This Python Interpreter allows you to assign a number to one variable and subsequently print the value.
+It also works with print statements with double quotes (not single quotes).
+It can perform print statements with operators ('<', '>', '==').